steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 normal, or Gaussian distribution is of critical importance in statistics, it maximizes the entropy among distributions with a given mean and covariance matrix and due to the Central Limit Theorem, its presence within the sciences is ubitiquous.

+### Conclusion
+Even after a relatively short search, I've managed to unearth a vast number of applications of these libraries within biomedicine.
+On the way, I've found much more that I simply do not have time to condense and write down.
+My impression is that an exhaustive list at a similar level of detail could fill a book length tome.

 ### References